-The exotic species can completely disrupt the natural processes in the lake.
+The various exotic species can completely disrupt the natural processes in the lake.
 Native plants are low growing while exotic plants tend to form canopies.
 A major shift then takes place because light penetration cannot occur, stunting native plants.
 Another major shift takes place because the exotic plant's canopies prevent the natural cooling effect that occurs in areas with native plant beds.
 When cooling and mixing are blocked, the temperature near the surface increases.
+Exotic, aggressive species impact the entire aquatic ecosystem, from native plant communities, to the fisheries, to waterfowl and water quality.